antronerds/r2-tutorials/docs/One_Gene_View.md

 In the neuroblastoma field it is well known that the mync expression is strongly correlated with stage 4.
 But maybe you are also interested in the mycn expression for the lower risk stages.

 Go to the Adjustable Settings menu and select in the pull down the INSS stage.
 In th epopup window select the lower risk stages  st1,st2,st3 and st4s and click Next.
-Back in the Adjustable Settings panel click on the Adjust Settings button.
+Back in the Adjustable Settings panel click on the Submit button.
 These selections can be repeated a couple of times to build your ultimate selection.

  ![](_static/images/Onegeneview/OneGene_selectsubgroups.png "Figure 18: Selecting subgroups")